 Slipping into a thong magically boosts confidence, making you look and feel sexy.
 All girls should own thongs, and the signature collection from EBY is a good place to start building your collection.
 If you’re feeling low, whip out your best thong and transform your mood.

 Thongs come in a range of comfortable styles and materials, depending on personal preference.
 Many women find thongs particularly comfortable with yoga pants and tight pants.
 The right thong will feel like you’re wearing nothing at all, and seamless styles sit comfortably on the body under any garment.

 In the lingerie world, thongs come in a range of fashionable designs with various patterns and colors.
-There’s lace, silk, cotton, seamless, and more distinct pieces if you’re wearing one for more exciting reasons than to magic away visibility under clothing.
+There’s silk, cotton, seamless, lace thongs, and other styles, if you’re wearing one for more exciting reasons than to magic away visibility under clothing.

-Thongs often exist in swimwear for bikini bottoms, as the narrow strip allows for less coverage in the sun.
-They are often crafted into other garments, where the word thong is used as a descriptive term for bodysuits, leotards, or thong-backed swimsuits.
+Thongs often exist in swimwear for thong bikini bottoms, as the narrow strip allows for less coverage in the sun.
+They are often crafted into other garments, where the word thong is used as a descriptive term for bodysuits, leotards, a leather thong, or thong-backed swimsuits.

 When it’s that time of the month, thongs are typically not your best bet.
 The lack of coverage to the bottom front means little support is available to cater for certain sanitary products or period-related mishaps, such as leakage.

 Also, if you’re dealing with period pain, wearing full briefs can give you the security and comfort you need when you just want to curl up and take it easy.